 Robert has served as a Member of the Board of Directors of several leading medical institutions including: MaxiCare Health Plans, Inc., Alta Bates Hospital and Health Care Corporation (Berkley, CA), The Mount Zion Hospital and Medical Center (San Francisco), and The Health Plan of California.
 Robert is a member of the American Hospital Association (“AHA”), The Hospital Financial Management Association(“HFMA”) and a founding member of The American Society of Parenteral and Enteral Nutrition (“ASPEN) as well as a Fellow of The Institute of Directors in London.

 John Heffner built his career on multi-faceted experience with premier companies including Procter & Gamble, Chesebrough-Ponds (Unilever), Creative Nail Design (Revlon), and OPI (Coty).

-John founded DryBar in 2008, a California based chain of beauty salons solely providing a hair styling service known as blowouts.
+John was the CEO of DryBar in 2008, a California based chain of beauty salons solely providing a hair styling service known as blowouts.
 His strong record of sales results, leading edge marketing and hands on management uniquely qualifies him to head the DryBar organization.